How to slice a dictionary in Python

 Handling KeyError when slicing with non-existent keys

 A KeyError is one of the most frequent issues you'll face.
-It happens when you try to access a key that doesn't exist in the dictionary, which is common when using a dictionary comprehension with a predefined list of keys.
-If a key from your list isn't in the target dictionary, your code will stop.
+It pops up when you try to access a dictionary key that doesn't exist.
+This often happens when you're slicing with a predefined list of keys, and one of them isn't in your target dictionary.

 Debugging TypeError when mixing dictionary comprehension types